MSE250/Plotting-Guidebook-for-MSE-250/README.md

 ### How to use MATLAB as an MSU engineering student

 You can [download MATLAB](https://www.mathworks.com/academia/tah-portal/michigan-state-university-1110432.html) from the official website, then follow the [installation instructions](https://www.mathworks.com/videos/how-to-install-matlab-1525083586145.html).

 Alternatively, you can [use MATLAB online](https://matlab.mathworks.com/), which is a convenient option that just requires logging in with your MSU credentials.
 However, be mindful that using MATLAB online might present some issues, such as difficulty in accessing local files and occasional performance issues.

 ### Quick start in MATLAB

-The file 'MATLAB_plotting_guidebook.mlx' contains a crash course that should equip you with some basic knowledge on how to access your measured data, do data manipulations, and ultimatly visualize your results.
+The file 'MATLAB_plotting_guidebook.mlx' contains a variety of worked examples that should equip you with some basic knowledge on how to access your measured data, do data manipulations, and ultimately visualize your results.

 Copy this file into a convenient location on your local machine, open it from MATLAB, and then explore its content.